Man faces sentence, told agent he wanted 'martyrdom'

-Federal prosecutors are recommending an eight-year prison sentence for a Detroit-area man accused of endorsing Islamic State and making threats against a church.
+Federal prosecutors are recommending an eight-year prison sentence for a Detroit-area man accused of endorsing the Islamic State group and making threats against a church.

 Khalil Abu Rayyan of Dearborn Heights is returning to federal court Monday, six months after pleading guilty to gun charges.
 He was not charged with terrorism-related crimes.
 But investigators say he made threats against a church and others in support of Islamic State.